Why God’s People Should Refrain from Going to Restaurants

 When this man was caught breaking the Sabbath, God intervened directly and powerfully.
 There was no doubt regarding how He viewed this trespass.
 His judgment was both swift and severe.

 The example of the man gathering sticks on the Sabbath is an illustration of enormous value.
 It reveals God’s true standard, and the ultimate fate of those who think they can disobey Him.
+This now brings us to a very important question: What would God think if this man paid Sabbath breakers to gather sticks for him?
+Would the Almighty condone such behavior?
+Or, would He consider it a clear breach of His Sabbath law?

 A Stern Warning

 Six thousand years ago, Satan told Eve “eat,” and “you surely won’t die” (Ge.
 3:4).
 Sadly, she ate and ultimately perished.
 Today there are some who teach God’s people that it is acceptable to go to restaurants on the Sabbath.
 They say, “eat and you won’t die.”
 However, God clearly states that if we work on His Sabbath, we WILL die!
-Furthermore, when we compel or even permit others to work for us, we are ultimately responsible.
+Furthermore, when we compel others to work for us, we are ultimately responsible.

 The Third Key